 Family style meal service is used in all Early Learning programs.
-All menu items are offered to the children and they are encouraged to try all meal components.
-One goal of the food program is to introduce the children to a wide variety of healthy foods.
+Children are encouraged to taste all foods, but they are never forced to eat anything they do not want.
+One goal of the program is to introduce the children to a wide variety of foods.

 Teachers will sit with the children during meal times, model appropriate eating behavior, and initiate conversations, similar to a home setting.
-Meal times are a teaching opportunity; therefore, nutrition education is incorporated into the routine of meals.
+Teachers will also use this time for learning so that nutrition education is incorporated into the routine of meals.